Whether you are starting a language, stalled in your current language, or just love fun language challenges, this is the post for you.

 Here are all of the free challenges that cost no money to participate in!

 My Personal Favorite:

 Tadoku – A great reading challenge.
 There are multiple rounds per year and you just read as much as possible within each round’s time frame.
 You are then ranked on a leader board.
 Based on the idea of Tadoku – that you can build a reading habit in your TL by starting to read easy books and working up to harder and more interesting books, improving your language level the whole way.

-Other Language Challenges:
+Other free Language Challenges: